microsoft/BikeSharing360_MobileApps/README.md

 ## Setup

 **Download** or clone the repository.
-There are a solution with seven projects.
+This is a solution with seven projects.

 <img src="Images/Solution.png" alt="BikeRider" Width="300" />